Quick Summary: Hair Loss Supplements for Men: What is Recommended?

 Vitamins and minerals as supplements for hair loss

 While medical treatments often take centre stage when discussing hair loss, the role of nutrition cannot be overlooked.
-Certain vitamins and minerals are essential for maintaining healthy hair growth.
+Specific vitamins and minerals are essential for maintaining healthy hair growth.
 Let’s explore some key nutrients that can support hair health.

 Vitamin B